james-larsen/universal-flat-file-loader/README.md

 tgt_table = my_target_table
 ```

 Once this is filled out, execute **./src/spec_builder/spec_builder.py**.
-This will create a "generated_files" subfolder in the spec_builder folder if it does not already exist.
-The following files will be placed in the folder\
+This will create a "generated_files" subfolder in the spec_builder folder if it does not already exist, and inside there a folder named according to the "subject_area_name" value specified.
+The following files will be placed in the folder
 *Note: All .sql files may need to be adjusted slightly if target db is not PostgreSQL*

 * mapping_spec_*subject_area_name*.xlsx - The necessary details to tell the application how to read and map your flat file.
 It lacks some of the formatting from the "template" version, but is functional as is, or can be pasted into a formatted version of the spec